-For 25 years ARS performed under the talented direction of the late Dr. Jeffry A. Jahn, our widely respected and visionary music director and conductor.
+ARS’s reputation for choral artistry flourished under the guidance of our widely respected Music Director for 25 years, Dr. Jeffry A. Jahn.
 As a tribute to Dr. Jahn’s exceptional musical leadership and contribution to the life of choral arts in Tucson, he was inducted posthumously into the 2014 Tucson Musicians Museum for “proven dedication to music, support and participation in community service … that has exceeded … the expectations for the award.”

-During our 2015-16 season – a transition year for ARS following the unexpected passing of Dr. Jeffy A. Jahn – we were fortunate to experience the musical leadership and programming creativity of Thomas E. Lerew as Interim Music Director while he concluded his doctoral degree in Choral Conducting at the University of Arizona.
-Tom is now Dr. Lerew, Assistant Professor of Music and Director of Choral Activities at Trevecca Nazarene University in Nashville, Tennessee.
+During our 2015-16 season – a transition year for ARS following the unexpected passing of Dr. Jahn – we were fortunate to experience the musical leadership of Thomas E. Lerew as Interim Music Director while he concluded his doctoral degree in Choral Conducting at the University of Arizona, Fred Fox School of Music.

-To inaugurate its 30th anniversary season as one of the longest-standing choral organizations in Tucson, ARS performed J.S.
-Bach’s festive Magnificat in D major and Respighi’s charming and vocally lush cantata, Laud to the Nativity, for the December concerts.
-These works were intentionally selected to demonstrate the versatility and vocal depth of ARS.
+To inaugurate its 30th anniversary season as one of the oldest choral organizations in Tucson, ARS performed J.S.
+Bach’s festive Magnificat in D major and Respighi’s charming and vocally lush cantata, Laud to the Nativity, for our December concerts.
+These works were selected to demonstrate the versatility and vocal depth of ARS.

 The grand finale for the 30th year celebration featured Voices at an Exhibition, an innovative choral music and artistic multimedia celebration of original commissioned compositions and original works of art by local artists who also sing with ARS.
-The premiere of this work demonstrated the relationship between choral music, written text and visual media, and was praised by the Arizona Daily Star in this review, “The 45-voice ensemble might be setting a record of sorts; it’s not every day you find a choir – or any classical ensemble – rolling out four commissioned works in one concert.”
+The première of this work demonstrated the relationship between choral music, written text and visual media, and was praised by the Arizona Daily Star, “The 45-voice ensemble might be setting a record of sorts; it’s not every day you find a choir – or any classical ensemble – rolling out four commissioned works in one concert.”

-As part of its 25th Anniversary season, ARS performed a gala concert at the prestigious Stevie Eller Dance Theatre at the U of A. The event included “Songs for Braithwaite,” a new work commissioned to honor founding ARS board member, Dr. Helen S. Schaefer, by well-known contemporary choral composer Vijay Singh.
+As part of our 25th Anniversary season, ARS performed a gala concert at the prestigious University of Arizona’s Stevie Eller Dance Theatre.
+The event included “Songs for Braithwaite,” a new work commissioned to honor founding ARS board member Dr. Helen S. Schaefer, by well-known contemporary choral composer Vijay Singh.